aristizabaru/holbertonschool-interview/README.md

 This is an educational project exploring several interview problems.
 If you whish to follow along, please clone this repo and follow the instructions on each interview problem presented in the table of content.

-_All the problems of this repo were solved using Python_
+_All problems in this repository were solved using Python or the C programming language_

 ## Table of contents